The Clear Edge

 Q: What happens if after 20 weeks my leverage ratio is still under 1.5x or my team costs more than they generate?

-A: If leverage stays under 1.5x and team revenue barely exceeds your compensation, you have an economics problem—pricing, service mix, or team structure must be fixed before further judgment documentation or capacity pushes, or you’ll just scale low-margin, founder-dependent work.
+A: If leverage stays under 1.5x and team revenue barely exceeds your compensation, you have an economics problem—fix pricing, service mix, or team structure before pushing judgment documentation or capacity, or you’ll just scale low-margin, founder-dependent work.

 ⚑ Found a Mistake or Broken Flow?